 Photographs below.
 Remove top and bottom nuts (yellow arrows) securing the blower module.

 Remove the nut securing a wire harness clamp located across the top of the blower motor.
 Remove vacuum actuator hose, blower electrical connection and wires to the temperature sensor inside the blower sleeve compartment.

 Wes Stewart indicates that on the later models there are two C-clips that attaches the large wiring harness to the blower unit.
 They are black vinyl covered and are difficult to see against the black electrical tape wrapped around the wiring harness.
 (These clips effectively hold the blower in place).
 One clip can be removed via a 10mm nut, the other must be bent to relieve the harness.

-I also recommend removing the blue rubber duct from the old module (red arrow) I find it easier to maneuver the old unit out with this duct off.
+I also recommend removing the blue rubber duct from the old module (yellow arrow photograph below) I find it easier to maneuver the old unit out with this duct off.

 The top of the blower module's sleeve compartment, with the door flap, protrudes through an opening in the cowl at the top of the firewall.
 From this location the blower module sources outside air into the HVAC system.
 The normal position of the blower module is with this top door open.
 The problem is that the module cannot be removed from it's opening unless this top door is closed.

 (Photograph below) Using one hand, open the bottom door.
 Linkages inside the module forces the top door closed.
 Note that the top door is at the top of the sleeve compartment, not the blower motor.
 To remove the unit you need to pull down, and slightly out, on the sleeve compartment while keeping the bottom door open.

 It won't hurt to wiggly the component while pulling down and simultaneously repeating some type of prayer.